 In Dec 2003, I was in the middle of doing odd jobs while trying to build my freelance illustration business.
-This series sparked a firestorm of controversy and gave me a boost of notoriety.
+This series sparked a firestorm of controversy locally, and gave me a much needed boost of notoriety.
 Someone mysteriously white washed my mural at night unauthorized, and they became the

 “vandal” in the story.
 This was furthering the censorship issue already prevalent in the news at the

 Through the ensuing years, Erin and the mural have evolved with annual